JKomori/DEMViewer/README.md

 Adjust the map extent: X1: western end, X2: eastern end, Y1, southern end, Y2: northern end

+When the map is out of the sight: Select the object "TerrainViewer_V2.21" in the top right frame.
+Place the mouse cursor on 3D Viewpoint (the main panel) and press Numberpad [.].

 #### 3. Display adjustment
 <img src="img/Adjust.png" width="620px">